Easy Skanking in Boston '78: Background

-A year a half prior to the recording, Bob Marley survived an assassination attempt in Jamaica, taking bullets into the chest and arm.
-Easy Skanking In Boston '78 was filmed at the Wang Theatre (Boston) in (Boston,Massachusetts).
-The video footage's were shot with a hand-held camera by a fan that Marley allowed to sit right in front of the stage.
-During the filming of the band live performance in the Wang Theatre, the cinematographer was forced to change rolls of film from time to time, leaving gaps in the recording of the performance,Animation video elements were produced and created added to fill the gaps by S77 group (who have worked with the likes of Bruno Mars, Pearl Jam, Red Hot Chili,Disney and many more).
-The tour supported the band debut solo album, Kaya (1978).
-Most of the songs on Easy Skanking In Boston ‘78 originate from the album, but it also contains the band's past hits.
+A year and a half prior to the recording, Bob Marley survived an assassination attempt in Jamaica, taking bullets to the chest and arm.
+Easy Skanking In Boston '78 was filmed at the Wang Theatre (Boston) in (Boston, Massachusetts).
+The video footage was shot with a hand-held camera by a fan that Marley allowed to sit right in front of the stage.
+During the filming of the band's live performance in the Wang Theatre, the cinematographer was forced to change rolls of film from time to time, leaving gaps in the recording of the performance.
+Animation video elements were produced and added to fill the gaps by S77 group (who have worked with the likes of Bruno Mars, Pearl Jam, Red Hot Chili, Disney and many more).
+The tour supported the band's debut solo album, Kaya (1978).
+Most of the songs on Easy Skanking In Boston ’78 originate from the album, but it also contains the band's past hits.

 On February 17, 2015, this remastered unreleased concert was released by the Marley family on his 70th birthday.
-The DVD/Blu-Ray features video footage never seen footages of the Band and Marley.
+The DVD/Blu-Ray features video footage never seen of the Band and Marley.